oracle/graal/docs/tools/insight/Insight-Manual.md

 log('You?');
 ```

-You can register an instrument `term.js` and terminate the execution in the middle
-of the `seq.js` program execution based on observing the logged message:
+You can register an instrument `term.js` and terminate the execution in the middle of the `seq.js` program execution, based on observing the logged message:

 ```js
 insight.on('enter', (ev, frame) => {